 Thus, in computer graphics, we artificially make a distinction between shading and light transport.
-The art of shading is to design mathematical models that approximate the way light interacts with matter, at a fraction of the time it would take if these interactions where to be physically simulated.
-On the other hand, we can afford to simulate the path of light rays as they go from on surface to another, as nothing complex happen to them on their way.
-This distinction allows to design strategies adapted to solving both problems (shading and light transport) independently.
+The art of shading is to design mathematical models that approximate the way light interacts with matter, at a fraction of the time it would take if these interactions were to be physically simulated.
+On the other hand, we can afford to simulate the path of light rays as they go from one surface to another, as nothing complex happens to them on their way.
+This distinction allows designing strategies adapted to solving both problems (shading and light transport) independently.

 Essentially because it's slow and/or not necessarily easy to do.
-As we will explained in detail in the next chapter, light can interact with many surfaces before it reaches the eye.
-If we consider ray tracing for now, we also explained that what is the most expensive to compute in ray tracing is the ray-geometry intersection test.
+As we will explain in detail in the next chapter, light can interact with many surfaces before it reaches the eye.
+If we consider ray tracing, for now, we also explained that what is the most expensive to compute in ray tracing is the ray-geometry intersection test.
 The more interactions between surfaces you have to simulate, the slower the render.
-With direct lighting you only need to find the intersection between the primary or camera or eye rays (the rays traced from the camera) and the geometry in the scene, and then cast a ray from each one of these intersections to the lights in the scene (this ray is called a shadow ray).
-And this is the least we need in order to produce an image (we could ignore shadows, but shadows is a very important visual clue that helps us figuring out where objects are in space particularly in relation with each other.
-It also helps to recognise objects' shapes, etc.).
+With direct lighting, you only need to find the intersection between the primary or camera or eye rays (the rays traced from the camera) and the geometry in the scene, and then cast a ray from each one of these intersections to the lights in the scene (this ray is called a shadow ray).
+And this is the least we need to produce an image (we could ignore shadows, but shadows are a very important visual clue that helps us figure out where objects are in space, particularly in relation to each other.
+It also helps to recognize objects' shapes, etc.).
 If we want to simulate indirect lighting, many more rays need to be cast into the scene to "gather" information about the amount of light that bounces off the surface of other objects in the scene.
-Simulating indirect lighting on top of direct lighting requires not twice as many rays (if you compare than number with the number of rays used to simulate direct lighting), but probably of few orders of magnitude more.
+Simulating indirect lighting on top of direct lighting requires not twice as many rays (if you compare that number with the number of rays used to simulate direct lighting), but probably of few orders of magnitude more.
 And since the ray-object intersect test is expensive, as mentioned before, the more rays, the slower the render.
 Thus computing indirect diffuse is not making your render twice as long but usually many more times as long than when you simulate direct lighting only.
-To make things worse, note that when we compute indirect lighting we cast new rays from a point P in the scene to gather information about the amount of light reflected by other surfaces towards P. What's interesting is that this actually requires that we compute the amount of light arriving at these other surfaces as well, which means that for each one of the surface we need to compute the amount of light reflected towards P, we also need to compute direct and indirect lighting, which means spawning even more rays.
-As you may have noticed, this effect is in fact recursive.
-Which is again why indirect lighting is a potentially very expensive effect to simulate.
+To make things worse, note that when we compute indirect lighting we cast new rays from a point P in the scene to gather information about the amount of light reflected by other surfaces towards P. What's interesting is that this actually requires that we compute the amount of light arriving at these other surfaces as well, which means that for each one of the surfaces we need to compute the amount of light reflected towards P, and we also need to compute direct and indirect lighting, which means spawning even more rays.
+As you may have noticed, this effect is recursive.
+This is again why indirect lighting is a potentially very expensive effect to simulate.

 Why is it difficult?
-In fact it's pretty straightforward if you use ray tracing (but eventually expensive).
-Ray tracing as we will explain in the next paragraph is pretty natural way of thinking and simulating the way light flows in the natural world.
+It's pretty straightforward if you use ray tracing (but eventually expensive).
+Ray tracing as we will explain in the next paragraph is a pretty natural way of thinking and simulating the way light flows in the natural world.
 It's easy from a simulation point of view because it offers a simple way to "gather" information about light reflected off of surfaces in the scene.
 If your system supports the ability to compute the intersection of rays with geometry, then you can use it to either solve the visibility problem or simulate direct and indirect lighting.
-However, if you use rasterisation, how do you gather that information?
-It's a common misbelief to think that you need ray tracing to simulate indirect lighting, this is not true.
-Many alternative to ray tracing for simulating indirect lighting exist (point cloud based, photon maps, virtual point lights, shadow maps, etc. Radiosity is another method to compute global illumination.
+However, if you use rasterization, how do you gather that information?
+It's a common misbelief to think that you need ray-tracing to simulate indirect lighting, this is not true.
+Many alternatives to ray tracing for simulating indirect lighting exist (point cloud-based, photon maps, virtual point lights, shadow maps, etc. Radiosity is another method to compute global illumination.
 It's not very much used anymore these days but was very popular in the 80s early 90s); these methods also have their advantages and can be in some situations, a good (if not better) alternative to ray tracing.
 However again, the "easy" way is to use ray tracing if your system supports it.

 We already provided some information about this question in the previous paragraph.
-But let's hammer the point home once again.
-Ray tracing is a more natural way of simulating how light flows in the real world so in a way, yes it's simply the most natural, and straightforward approach to simulating lighting, especially compared to other methods such as rasterisation.
-And rather than dealing with several methods to solve the visibility problem and lighting, ray tracing can be used for both, which is of another great advantage.
-All you need to do in way, is coming up with the most possible efficient way of computing the intersection of rays with geometry, and keep re-using that code to compute whatever you need, whether visibility or lighting.
-Simple, easy. if you use rasterisation for the visibility, you will need another method to compute global illumination.
+Again, ray-tracing is a more natural way of simulating how light flows in the real world so in a way, yes it's simply the most natural, and straightforward approach to simulating lighting, especially compared to other methods such as rasterization.
+And rather than dealing with several methods to solve the visibility problem and lighting, ray tracing can be used for both, which is another great advantage.
+All you need to do in a way is come up with the most possible efficient way of computing the intersection of rays with geometry, and keep re-using that code to compute whatever you need, whether visibility or lighting.
+Simple, easy. if you use rasterization for the visibility, you will need another method to compute global illumination.
 So while it's not impossible to compute GI (global illumination) if you don't use ray tracing, not doing so though requires a mismatch of techniques which is clearly less elegant (and primarily why people prefer to use ray tracing only).

-However to conclude, there's very little doubt though, that, all rendering solutions will ultimately migrate to ray tracing at some point or another, including real time technology and games? it is fundamentally just a matter of time.
-The next generations of GPUs will natively support ray tracing at some point in the very near future (such hardware in fact already exists but is not readily available yet on the consumer market).
+To conclude, there's very little doubt though, that, all rendering solutions will ultimately migrate to ray-tracing at some point or another, including real-time technology and games? it is fundamentally just a matter of time.
+The most recent generation of GPUs supports ray-tracing already (e.g. RTX).